-EDWRD provides an estimate of the potential benefits that result from capturing drained agricultural water in various sizes of water storage reservoirs (e.g. pond, reservoir, storage tank, etc.) for reuse as irrigation, a practiced referred to as drainage water recycling.
+EDWRD provides an estimate of the potential benefits that result from capturing drained agricultural water in various sizes of water storage reservoirs (e.g., pond, reservoir, storage tank, etc.) for reuse as irrigation, a practice referred to as drainage water recycling.
 The benefits of drainage water recycling include (1) supplemental crop irrigation from the captured water, and (2) reduction of the discharge of nutrient-rich drainage water into downstream water bodies.

 This tool can be used to evaluate multiple different scenarios and compare the influence of different factors, such as reservoir size, crop, soil type, and management, on the potential benefits of drainage water recycling.
 EDWRD can be used to answer questions such as

 - How large of a reservoir is needed to irrigate a particular field?

 - If only a certain amount of land is available for a reservoir, how many acres can be irrigated?

 - What is the average annual amount of dissolved nitrogen and phosphorus that a reservoir can capture, to prevent those nutrients from being discharged downstream?